AdobeDocs/marketo.en/help/marketo/product-docs/reporting/email-insights/email-insights-analytics-overview.md

 ` ![](assets/quick-chart.png)
 `

-On the right side of the page, guided metrics help you discover relevant drivers.&nbsp;Click any metric to see it in the chart on the left side of the page.
+On the right side of the page, guided metrics help you discover relevant drivers.
+Click any metric to see it in the chart on the left side of the page.

 ![](assets/guided-metrics-ps.png)